 -goggles (if needed)

 *Registration/In-Water Evaluations typically only take a few minutes!

 On the first day of each session, parents will register and pay for group swim lessons.
 While parents are registering their child, the child will hop in the water and show our instructors what they can do.
 This is the best way for instructors to evaluate all of the students in the session and place children into classes based on their age but more importantly their skill level.
 After the in-water evaluation is complete and parents have registered their children, they are free to go.
 Instructors will call parents in the afternoon to inform them of their child's class time.

 6. What is a good age to start enrolling my child in swim lessons?

 Typically, kids begin swim lessons between ages 3 and 4.
 With that said, if you have a child that is younger than 3 and is comfortable in the water, then we recommend starting them sooner.
 We try to encourage parents to start their child in lessons when they are comfortable putting their head under water.
 For some children, this occurs as early as 2 years of age.

 7. How do I schedule private lessons?

-Email Tatum Lynch for more info!
-Tatum coordinates the swim lesson program and can refer you to the instructor best suited for your child's needs.
+Email Alex Burns for more info!
+Alex coordinates the swim lesson program and can refer you to the instructor best suited for your child's needs.